 Results of the NAEP Technology and Engineering Literacy Assessment will be reported in terms of percentages of students who attain each of the three achievement levels-Basic, Proficient, and Advanced-as is typical for NAEP results in other subjects.
-In addition, results of the assessment will be reported in terms of NAEP scale scores, on a 0-500 scale, for example.
+In addition, results of the assessment will be reported in terms of NAEP scale scores, on a 0-300 scale, for example.
 Scale scores will be reported for each of the three major assessment areas of technology and engineering literacy: Technology and Society, Design and Systems, and Information and Communication Technology.
+Scale scores will be reported by the three practices addressed in the Technology and Engineering Literacy Assessment: Understanding Technological Principles; Developing Solutions and Achieving Goals; and Communicating and Collaborating.
 An overall composite score will also be reported.

-In addition to scores, data will be collected on student gender, race/ethnicity, eligibility for free and reduced-price lunch, disabilities, and English language learner status, as well as a series of background variables specific to this content area.
+In addition to scores, data will be collected on student gender, race/ethnicity, eligibility for free and reduced-price lunch, disabilities, and English language learner status, as well as a series of contextual variables specific to this content area.
 This enables analysis of the achievement data based on these factors.
-As the assessment is administered in years beyond the initial probe, a trend line can be established to track changes in student achievement over time.
+As the assessment is administered in years beyond the initial assessment in 2014, a trend line can be established to track changes in student achievement over time.